K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 A Business Entity Approach Delivers the Best of Both Worlds

-The entity-based data masking technology facilitates both data masking software and data tokenization software.
+Entity-based data masking technology can be used for both data masking software and data tokenization software.
 It delivers all of the data related to a specific business entity – such as a customer, payment, order, or device – to authorized data consumers.
 The data for each instance of a business entity is persisted and managed in its own individually encrypted Micro-Database™.

 It performs structured and unstructured data masking on the fly, while maintaining referential integrity.
 Images, PDFs, text files, and other formats that contain sensitive data are secured with static and dynamic masking capabilities.